Nearly $17 of my budget last month went to yogurt. That’s more yogurt in one month than we bought all year!

 (“We”… as if I can share the blame.
 Do you see anyone else confessing their crumbs?
 Who am I kidding?!)

-Once I did that math, making my own yogurt became number one on the to-do list after the grocery budget reset.
+Once I did the math, making my own yogurt became number one on the to-do list after the grocery budget reset.

 I read lots of sites and reviewed lots of different methods.
 Making yogurt is like making almond milk – it begs the question, “You mean, you can MAKE your own?”